vikashkumar2804/News-Widget/README.md

 # News-Widgets_swift

-#News-Widget is a News Demo Widget
+#News-Widget is a News Demo Widget.

 This app i am using third party libraris

 1. Kingfisher for image caching

 https://newsapi.org API use for news dispaly